abuiles/ember-101/manuscript/components-and-addons.md

 expressive applications and to avoid code repetition within projects.
 Unfortunately, it is not yet supported in all browsers.

-To tackle this problem, Ember introduced the concept of Components.
+To tackle this problem, ember introduced the concept of Components.
 This is an API that allows us to write components today by following the **W3C** specification as closely as possible.
 The day components become widely available, we'll be able to switch without hiccups.